Portland International Airport

 Car Rental at Portland International Airport

-Although located 12 miles northeast of downtown Portland, the airport is still within city limits, which makes getting a car rental at Portland International Airport a good choice if you want to get right into the heart of downtown before exploring the rest of the Pacific Northwest.
+Although located 12 miles northeast of downtown Portland, the airport is still within city limits, which makes getting a rental car at Portland International Airport a good choice if you want to get right into the heart of downtown before exploring the rest of the Pacific Northwest.

 Oregon Beer Loop

-With more than 50 breweries within the city limits, Portland has a well-deserved reputation as the ‘microbrewery capital of the world’ – you can get the best of local craft beers as well as night time entertainment at The Pearl, a few minutes’ away by car hire from Portland International Airport.
+With more than 50 breweries within the city limits, Portland has a well-deserved reputation as the ‘microbrewery capital of the world’ – you can get the best of local craft beers as well as night time entertainment at The Pearl, a few minutes away by car from Portland International Airport.